 - The Governance Committee reviews and makes recommendations regarding Board effectiveness, ongoing Board development and leads the process of Board renewal.
 Currently, the Committee comprises four Trustees and the Chief Executive (non-voting). - The Finance, Audit and Risk Committee provides assurance to the Board that an effective internal control and risk management system is maintained, and that financial performance is being effectively managed.
 Currently, the Committee comprises four Trustees, the Chief Executive (nonvoting) and the Finance Director (non-voting). - The Compensation and Human Resources Committee reviews and makes recommendations on the Chief Executive's remuneration, the framework for the Global Management Group's remuneration and the organisation's human resources strategy and policies.
-Currently, the Committee comprises a minimum of three trustee members, including the Chair of New Trustees are recruited for their skills in areas relevant to the the Board of Trustees.
-The organisation has a well-established governance, aims or the changing nature of the strategy and job evaluation mechanism linked to a normalised pay and activities of Malaria Consortium.
-They are recruited in a variety of benefits framework.
-This framework is reviewed regularly ways including public advertisement, and/or by recommendation for cost-of-living increments and benchmarked country by from those working for, or with, Malaria Consortium, or by country in a rolling plan, using established market indices.
-The existing Trustees.
-Candidates are scrutinised by the Governance Committee and by the Board as a whole.
-All new Trustees receive Chief Executive's level of remuneration is similarly linked to that framework. an induction to the organisation by the Chief Executive and may be invited to attend a Board meeting prior to election.
+Currently, the Committee comprises a minimum of three trustee members, including the Chair of the Board of Trustees.
+The organisation has a well-established job evaluation mechanism linked to a normalised pay and benefits framework.
+This framework is reviewed regularly for cost-of-living increments and benchmarked country by country in a rolling plan, using established market indices.
+The Chief Executive's level of remuneration is similarly linked to that framework.